StefanStricker/data_stream/README.md

 # Data stream processing pipeline

-This project simulates a real-world data streaming scenario of wheather-data for a smart-city application. <br />
+This project simulates a real-world data streaming scenario of whether-data for a smart-city application. <br />
-A continuous flow of synthetic sensor readings is generated, published to Kafka, processed and vizualized in real time.
+A continuous flow of synthetic sensor readings is generated, published to Kafka, processed and visualized in real time.

 ## Docker Architecture Overview: